Table of contents

 Rolling out OKRs is a simple way to solve that problem.
 It enforces the use of shared terms and simplifies discussions.
 You can go from one team to another, and ask the same questions:

 - What are your Key Results?

-You may not always like the answer, but don't forget that seeing misaligned OKRs can be a sign of progress.
+It's not uncommone to feel like your teams aren't in sync, but don't forget that seeing misaligned OKRs can be a sign of progress.